 The majority of users would have already downloaded Windows 10 directly through ‘Windows Update’ as part of the free-of-charge upgrade process when it was available to public, but now that it isn’t, and for those in need of an fficial Windows 10 ISO file, we are here to guide them out.

 To upgrade from Windows 10 Home to Windows 10 Pro, you’ll need either a digital entitlement or a valid product key.
 Microsoft has clearly attempted to make sure that all bases are covered as far as installation options are concerned.
-The company has also started initiating pre-downloads of the operating system to registered PCs approximately 24-hours before the official launch in late June last year, well it does appear that some consumers would require an official ISO image of the Windows 10 platform whenever the need to manually install or reinstall (boot) the OS on a formated machine arises.
+The company has also started initiating pre-downloads of the operating system to registered PCs approximately 24-hours before the official launch in late June last year, well it does appear that some consumers would require an official ISO image of the Windows 10 platform whenever the need to manually install or reinstall (boot) the OS on a formatted machine arises.
 The bootable ISO image will obviously allow for the creation of a USB flash drive or DVD to serve as an installation source.

 Best of all, you don’t need any key to download the ISO media file from Microsoft.
 Just about anyone can download it officially from Microsoft as long as they have an Internet connection.
 It’s important to note that genuine Windows product key will be required for activation purposes during or after installation.